Lamar White, Jr. Publisher, Founder, email@example.com

 “There’s an old saying in politics about ‘knowing where the bones are buried,’” said James Carville.
 “Lamar knows that in Louisiana, sometimes the bones are buried and sometimes they’re above ground.
 We need folks like him to hold our politics and our politicians accountable.”

-Sue Lincoln, Capitol Correspondent
+Sue Lincoln, Investigative Editor and Capitol Correspondent

 Sue Lincoln is a veteran and widely-respected reporter who has been covering Louisiana politics for nearly three decades.
 Originally from Long Beach, California, Sue’s career in journalism began on the radio in Los Angeles.
 After moving to Louisiana, Sue enrolled at LSU and earned a degree in English.
 For ten years, from 2000-2010, she was the Assistant News Director at Louisiana Network.